The US Dollar is the world’s most traded currency, and the world’s primary reserve currency.

 When the American Revolutionary War began in 1775, the Continental Congress began issuing paper money known as Continental currency.
 Continental currency depreciated badly during the war due to a lack of solid backing and the rise of counterfeiting.
 This gave rise to the famous phrase “not worth a continental”.

-Interesting fact: Future US President Benjamin Franklin took on counterfeiting, using his Philadelphia printing firm to produce colonial notes with nature prints—unique raised patterns cast from actual leaves.
+Interesting fact: Future Founding Father Benjamin Franklin took on counterfeiting, using his Philadelphia printing firm to produce colonial notes with nature prints—unique raised patterns cast from actual leaves.

 America became independent from Great Britain when the Declaration of Independence was signed by Congress on July 4th, 1776.